typemill/typemill/content/index.md

-TYPEMIL is a content management system for **writers** and their **text-work**.
-It plublishes markdown files as a website and it will help you to create online-based e-books in future.
+TYPEMILL is a small flat file cms designed for **writers**.
+It creates websites based on markdown files and fits perfectly for text-works like studies, manuals or documentations.
 TYPEMILL is simple, lightweight and open source.
 Just download and start.